timlrx/timlrx.com/data/blog/2021-05-16-understanding-automated-market-maker.md

 In Uniswap a pool consists of two assets, predominantly a very popular token like Ethereum and a less popular one.
 What happens when a user wants to trade between two less popular tokens?
 She would need to do multiple trades incurring higher transaction fees in the process.
 The two asset pool structure is also not capital efficient for liquidity providers who could potentially get more transaction fees is capital can flow freely across pools.

-[Balancer](https://balancer.fi/) was created with the idea of smart pools that allows for greater customizability.
+[Balancer](https://balancer.fi/) was born out of a research project at BlockScience in 2018, founded by Fernando Martinelli and Mike McDonald.
+It was created with the idea of smart pools that allows for greater customizability.
 It allows up to 8 assets in a pool with arbitrary weights and fees, which can be dynamically adjusted and allow for more complex logic to be programmed.
 Thus, pools in balancer can be thought of as "inverse exchange traded funds (ETFs)".
 Like ETFs they are continuously rebalanced but differ as liquidity providers are paid for providing capital.
 Their documentation summarises it well:

 > Balancer turns the concept of an index fund on its head: instead of a paying fees to portfolio managers to rebalance your portfolio, you collect fees from traders, who rebalance your portfolio by following arbitrage opportunities.